sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

    - Need to determine best approach for bootstrap nodes
      - The DAO can be responsible for running some of these
      - Could also put up bounties for community members to run them
+   - All discovery modules will be explored, pros/cons weighed before choosing

 5. Archaeologist transfer marketplace
    - If an archaeologist wants to transfer their R&R for a sarcophagus, how do they find another archaeologist to transfer it to?